NSoiffer/MathCAT/docs/index.md

 * ✓ July - Oct: Add Chemistry-specific speech
 * ✓ July/Aug/Sept: vacation 😎 and conference
 * ✓ Nov/Dec: Work on at least one translation of MathCAT to another language (pushed back from late spring).
 Have Indonesian and Vietnamese translations.

+2023
-* Winter, Spring 2023: add more inference/speech rules (at least units and currency)
+* Spring 2023: add more inference/speech rules (at least units and currency) [on hold due to Math WG intent discussions continuing]
-* Winter, Spring 2023: analyze books to better determine what should be in the Unicode short file (hopefully get someone to help with this)
+* Spring 2023: analyze books to better determine what should be in the Unicode short file (hopefully get someone to help with this)
-* Winter, Spring 2023: translation work
+* Spring 2023: translation work
   * ✓ Create some tools to simplify generation of the Unicode files in different languages
-  * Create some tools to help update other languages when the English version changes (adds new rules)
+  * Create some tools to help update other languages when the English version changes (adds new rules) [critical]
+  * Add phrases so better starting points for translations can be generated
   * Work with translators and fix any problems they might turn up
   * Work with translators to hopefully add many languages
-* Winter, Spring 2023: work on UEB->MathML translation and explore UEB->Nemeth math translator
+* Early 2024: work on UEB->MathML translation and explore UEB->Nemeth math translator
-* Summer 2023: potentially work on 2D Nemeth generation along with Nemeth input
+* Fall 2023: potentially work on 2D Nemeth generation along with Nemeth input
+* Early 2024: work on UEB->MathML translation and explore UEB->Nemeth math translator

 These plans are very tentative and will likely change based on feedback from users and AT developers.
 I also have commitments for working on the MathML spec, so that can also delay some of these dates.
-A broken ankle also slowed me down in more ways than one in the spring and summer (2022).

 # Documentation for different MathCAT Users